 Food court

-Tucked away in Chiang Mai's Pa Daet neighbourhood, this open-air food court draws a loyal crowd of locals and in-the-know visitors seeking honest, home-style Thai cooking at genuinely low prices.
-Rather than a single kitchen, the venue brings together multiple independent stalls under one roof, each vendor specialising in their own dishes — a setup that lets diners mix and match across a broad spread of Thai staples in a single sitting.
-Expect a lively, no-frills atmosphere where the emphasis is firmly on the food rather than décor or table service.
-Typical offerings span noodle soups, rice dishes, curries, and grilled meats, giving both adventurous eaters and those with simpler tastes plenty to work with.
-The casual communal environment makes it easy to eat alongside locals, which adds to the appeal for travellers wanting an unfiltered taste of everyday Thai food culture.
-Good to know: Thai food courts generally operate during peak meal hours — roughly 11am to 2pm for lunch and 5pm to 8pm for dinner — and this venue is no exception, with stalls most likely to be fully open and serving freshest food during those windows.
-As no official opening hours are listed, arriving at standard meal times is the safest approach.
-Cash is strongly recommended, as most individual stalls do not accept card payments, though some vendors may take mobile payment apps.
+Tucked into Chiang Mai's Pa Daet neighbourhood, this open-air food court draws a loyal following of locals and savvy travellers in search of everyday Thai cooking at genuinely low prices.
+Rather than a single kitchen, the venue brings together multiple independent stalls under one roof, each vendor specialising in their own dishes — a format that lets diners mix and match across noodle soups, rice dishes, curries, and grilled meats without moving between restaurants.
+The atmosphere is casual and communal, with the focus firmly on food rather than décor or table service.
+That no-frills energy is a big part of the appeal: eating alongside locals in a setting that caters primarily to neighbourhood regulars offers a more unfiltered slice of Thai food culture than most tourist-facing restaurants can provide.
+Good to know: as no official opening hours are listed, arriving during standard Thai meal times — roughly 11am to 2pm for lunch and 5pm to 8pm for dinner — gives the best chance of finding stalls fully open and serving at their freshest.
+Cash is strongly recommended, as individual vendors typically do not accept card payments, though some may take mobile payment apps.

 Experience hints